Stir fry vegetables.

-I also prepared this wonderful pork chop sautéed with a shadow of olive oil and dry sage.
+I also prepared this excellent pork chop sautéed with a shadow of olive oil and dry sage.
 Perfect pairing.

-1 medium carrot, peeled, cut in half and each halved quartered
+- 1 carrots, medium peeled, halved and quartered

-Add the ginger and garlic to the wok and cook for 30 seconds.
-Then
+- Add the ginger and garlic to the wok and cook for 30 seconds.

 - Then add all the vegetables and stir for a couple of minutes.
 The vegetables should be still crisp to the bite.
 Sprinkle with salt and pepper and serve nice and hot.